benjaminjamesweb/Dice-or-Die/README.md

 I also updated part of the game desciption:

 Dice or Die takes place in a restaurant kitchen.
 In the corner of the screen, a chef calls out the ingredients he/she needs (e.g. “tomato… apple… lettuce…”).
 After hearing each item, the user is presented with a screen of options (various fruits/vegetables) and has only a few seconds to click on the appropriate item.
 When clicked, the item is clicked (chopped up), the user gains points (+10 points), and then the chef proceeds to call out the next item(s).
 However, if the player clicks on the wrong item, they will lose points (-5 points).
 To win the game, they must have enough points by the time the game is over (maybe a threshold of 50 points?).
 The full game lasts 60 seconds.
 It’s supposed to be fast and exciting, not boring.
 It should also be hard to win, so the user plays it many times.

-  I have also revised the technology stack:
+I also revised the technology stack:

 Technology stack: javascript (with html + css)

 At the time of writing this, I'm not sure about what other tech I will integrate into this project.
 One idea is to use React.